iimyzf/Inception/README.md

   A Docker Compose has 4 important parts, which are:

   * Services: A service is an abstract concept implemented on platforms by running the same container image one or many times.
 In other words, a service is a way to define and manage a group of containers that provide a specific function, and it simplifies the deployment and management of your applications and allows you to scale up or down as needed.
   * Networks: A network is an abstraction layer that simplifies the process of setting up networking between containers within a service.
-It is a way of connecting multiple containers together so that they can communicate with each other, when creating a network, Docker sets up an IP address range and a DNS server
+It is a way of connecting multiple containers together so that they can communicate with each other, when creating a network, Docker sets up an IP address range and a DNS server for the network.
+Each container gets its unique IP address within that range, which allows them to communicate with each other over the network.
   * Volumes: gfgdfdf

 ## What is a Container?